Love meditation music? Then we are about to send you on a wonderful auditory journey. You are going to absolutely love this deep spiritual music.

 Chinese Meditation Music

-Chinese meditation music is some of the most beautiful music in the world.
+Chinese meditation music is truly beautiful.
 It’s the type of music you can put on, close your eyes and simply drift away to a state of complete inner peace.
-We hope you enjoy these exquisite pieces of Chinese meditation music.
+Take a listen to these masterful musicians, all of whom create serene auditory expreriences.

 In The Orchid, Shao Rong (a Chinese musician living in Japan) uses the pipa (a four stringed lute) to create beautifully resonant music which will prmote inner calm and tranquillity.
 Incense sticks are included in the CD version to be used while listening to produce an even deeper relaxation.